-Lu Jiangiang (陸建強)
+Lu Jianqiang (陸建強)

 Mr. Lu Jianqiang is currently the Secretary of the Party Committee, and Chairman of the Board of Directors of the Company.
 He holds a master of philosophy, and is a chief senior economist.
-Mr. Lu has previously served as the deputy Director of Zhejiang Enterprise Records Management Center, the deputy Director of the office of Zhejiang Provincial Administration for Industry and Commerce, the Director of the business information management office of Zhejiang Provincial Administration for Industry and Commerce, the Director of the office of Zhejiang Provincial Administration for Industry and Commerce, a member of the Party Committee and the Director of the office of Zhejiang Provincial Administration for Industry and Commerce, the deputy Director of the general office and a member of the Party Committee of Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference, the deputy Director of the general office and a member of the Party Committee of Zhejiang Provincial Government, a deputy secretary general and a member of the Party Committee of general office of Zhejiang Provincial Government, the secretary of the Party Committee and the Chairman of the Board of Caitong Securities Co., Ltd..
+Mr. Lu has previously served as the deputy Director of Zhejiang Enterprise Records Management Center, the deputy Director of the office of Zhejiang Provincial Administration for Industry and Commerce, the Director of the business information management office of Zhejiang Provincial Administration for Industry and Commerce, a member of the Party Committee and the Director of the office of Zhejiang Provincial Administration for Industry and Commerce, a member of the Party Committee and the Director of the office and a member of the Party Committee of Zhejiang Provincial Consultative Conference, the deputy Director of the Chinese People's Political Consultative Conference, the deputy Director of the Party Committee of Zhejiang Provincial Government, a deputy secretary general and a member of the Party Committee of general office of Zhejiang Provincial Government, the secretary of the Party Committee and the Chairman of the Board of Caitong Securities Co., Ltd..
 Currently, he also serves as the Chairman of the first council of Zhejiang Mergers and Acquisitions Association (浙江省併購聯合會), and Vice Chairman of the second council of Zhejiang Chamber of Commerce (浙商總會).